 Quail have a fight or flight mentality, and when ambushed or scared (and they get scared easily), they will skyrocket straight up into the air to get away from whatever has startled them.
 Because of this, if the roof is too tall, they will skyrocket right into the roof, more than likely breaking their necks.
 When the roof of their habitat is low, they can’t boost themselves as quickly and are less likely to hurt themselves.

 If you have to use a higher-built ceiling as we do, try adding branches and other organic matter to the top inside the hutch.
 That way, it’s softer when they jump and it lowers the overall height.

 Quail also prefer small spaces so that they feel safer.
 Again, place branches and other items into their hutches for them to hide under so that they are less likely to fight and pick at each other.

 Quail Need a Lot of Protein

-With our first batch of quail, we put them on a standard gamebird feed that had 20 percent protein.
-While they grew ok, we learned from some friends that quail do much better on a diet of 26 percent or more protein, and even preferably 30 percent.
+With our first batch, we put them on a standard gamebird feed that had 20 percent protein.
+While they grew okay, we learned from some friends that quail do much better on a diet of 26% or more protein, and even preferably 30%.
 This causes them to grow more evenly and quickly if you’re using them for meat consumption.

 If you’re breeding quail for eggs and meat, the higher the protein, the better.
 If you’re raising them just for eggs, you can probably get away with a lesser percentage of protein.